Invariant Graph Representations for Continuous-Time Dynamic Graphs Under Distribution Shifts: Conclusion

 \section{Conclusion}

-This paper introduces the ICCM, a novel causal inference model meticulously designed to address both IID and OOD scenarios for CTDGs.
+This paper addresses the challenge of developing invariant and self-interpretable GNNs for continuous-time dynamic graphs.
+By analyzing this problem from a causal effect perspective, we introduce the ICCM, a novel causal inference model meticulously designed to address both IID and OOD scenarios for CTDGs.
 Building upon the theoretical foundations of ICCM, we propose a novel deep learning architecture, which translates theoretically established causal models into a practical solution for dynamic graphs.
-Our extensive empirical evaluations demonstrate the superior effectiveness and efficiency of the proposed SIG model, exhibiting significant advancements over existing methods in link prediction, explainability, and robustness when handling OOD data.
+Experiments show that CIR outperforms prior methods in link prediction, and robustness under OOD scenarios.